saltycrane/react-learning/9.2-my-comments/README.md

    put the geolocation in Redux instead of the component state
  - rethink data model
  - allow adding images from initial "Add a comment" form (currently need to edit existing comment)
- - edit from list view goes to detail view in edit mode (need combine routing and redux state) (redux-simple-router)
  - authentication (https)
+ - display (interactive) map in edit mode